marktext/marktext/docs/FAQ.md

 ### How can I report bugs and problems

 You can report bugs and problems via our [GitHub issue tracker](https://github.com/marktext/marktext/issues).
 Please provide a detailed description of the problem to better solve the issue.

+### I cannot launch Mark Text on Linux (SUID sandbox)

+> *The SUID sandbox helper binary was found, but is not configured correctly.*

+Normally, you should never get this error but if you disabled user namespaces, this error message may appears in the command output when launching Mark Text.
+To solve the issue, that Chromium cannot start the sandbox (process), you can choose one of the following steps:

+- Enable Linux kernel user namespaces to use the preferred sandbox: `sudo sysctl kernel.unprivileged_userns_clone=1`.
+- Set correct SUID sandbox helper binary permissions: `sudo chown root <path_to_marktext_dir>/chrome-sandbox && sudo chmod 4755 <path_to_marktext_dir>/chrome-sandbox`.
+This is prefered if you don't want to enable user namespaces.
+- Launch Mark Text with `--no-sandbox` argument.